JBL L75ms music system: modern streaming, retro design

 Physical inputs – 3.5mm analogue, MM phono and HDMI ARC – means it can hook up to a record player or TV too, while a subwoofer output gives owners the opportunity to beef up the system's bass performance.

-The JBL L75ms music streaming system will be available in the coming months, priced £1500 ($1500).
+The JBL L75ms music streaming system will be available in the coming months, priced £1500 ($1500, AU$2799).
 Will it be a match for the Naim Mu-so 2?
 We hope to find out soon.

 MORE: